 Backyard Water Games for Kids

 School is out and the weather is heating up.
-Every parent knows that there is nothing worse than a hot, board, and grumpy child.
+This means it is time to come up with ways to combat boredom while staying cool in the summer heat.
+There are a variety of creative ways to keep the kids entertained over the summer, but every parent knows that summer boredom woes set in from time to time.
+There is nothing worse than a hot, bored, and irritable child.
 So why not cool things down this summer and keep the kids happy with some backyard water games?

 Water Balloon Fight